QGreenland-Net/qgreenland-net.github.io/how-tos/index.md

 ### How to configure Rancher Desktop

 * After installation, you may need to set the VM resource limits higher.
+[About 50% of your system's CPUs and memory is recommended](https://learning.nceas.ucsb.edu/2024-03-arctic/sections/docker-containers.html#installing-rancher-desktop).
     * The defaults were too low for some deployments and we bumped to 6 CPUs & 8+ GB memory in response.